anandadagit/APA-Express-Skeleton/README.md

 4. Implement CRUD operations for all product types
 5. Enhance the frontend to display and manage the new product types
 6. Write tests for the new functionalities
+7. Improve error handling and user feedback
-7. Implement advanced sorting and filtering options
+8. Implement advanced sorting and filtering options
+9. Add user authentication and authorization

 ## Git Workflow
 1. Create a new branch for each feature or bug fix
 2. Make small, frequent commits with clear messages
+3. Open pull requests for code review before merging into the main branch
+4. Use GitHub Issues to track tasks and bugs

 ## Viva Preparation
 Be prepared to discuss:
 1. The overall architecture of the application
 2. Design decisions and their rationales
 3. Challenges faced during development and how they were overcome
-4. Future improvements considerations
+4. Future improvements and scalability considerations
+5. Security measures implemented in the application

 Remember to document your progress, challenges, and solutions throughout the development process.
 This will be valuable for your viva and for maintaining the project in the future.